It’s not measured in pure clicks. It’s not measured in how little you spend on a click.

 These phrases indicate that a person is ready to buy now.
 They would include things like:

 - Oatmeal reviews

 - Best steel-cut oatmeal

 - Steel-cut oatmeal coupon

-Here’s a great example of a high intention AdWords search ad.
+Here’s a great example of a high intention Ads search ad.

-To avoid a competitor stealing someone who looked up your brand specifically, you can use keywords that include your brand.
+To avoid a competitor stealing someone who looked up your brand specifically, you can use keywords that include your brand in your search campaigns.

 Because they included this word, you know that you’re not really what they’re looking for.